 Milestone Due Date

 RIBA Stage 2 (designs approved) January 2023

 Redeveloped short course programme June 2023

 Submission of FBC for MGD Board approval June 2023

-Projected date by when Government clearance of the FBC will be secured September 2023
+Government clearance and Council approval of FBC to be secured, enabling the September 2023

+project to enter delivery

 Planning submission September 2023

 Accredited course proposals/research and innovation programme further developed September 2023

 Planning approval January 2024

 Construction commences April 2024

 In the expectation that FBC and planning permission approval stages proceed as planned, construction will commence in April 2024 and last for approximately 20 months.
 That said, the Hub "working" model will be developed ahead of construction so that smooth integration will be possible upon building opening/launch.
 A programme of accredited CPD and short courses to be developed over 2023 into early 2024 along with progression of research and innovation base.
 In the background regular project board and stakeholder meetings are ongoing to support the development of the Hub function.

-Risks and issues that require management by the project team during 2023
+Risks and issues that require management by the project team during 2023 --